travis-ci/docs-travis-ci-com/user/open-source-repository-migration.md

 We'll enqueue these build requests and the builds will be created in travis-ci.com as soon as the migration finishes.

-## What happens with the previous repository installation for travis-ci.org?

 ## Migrating a repository

 ### GitHub Apps initial setup